pdjr-build/firmware-factory/modules/tsense/README.md

 ### (1) NMEA bus connector

-The module uses an M12 circular female 5-pin industrial connector for NMEA connection.
+The module uses an M12, circular, female, 5-pin industrial connector for NMEA connection.
-Any standard compliant N2K drop cable will allow the module to be connected to a host NMEA bus through a T-connector.
+Any N2K standard-compliant drop cable will allow the module to be connected to a host NMEA bus through a T-connector.

 ### (2) Status LED